Whoaa512/starred/README.md

 - [djrobstep/migra](https://github.com/djrobstep/migra) - Like diff but for PostgreSQL schemas
 - [RobertCraigie/prisma-client-py](https://github.com/RobertCraigie/prisma-client-py) - Prisma Client Python is an auto-generated and fully type-safe database client designed for ease of use
 - [bilibili/ailab](https://github.com/bilibili/ailab) -
-- [megalinter/megalinter](https://github.com/megalinter/megalinter) - 🦙 Mega-Linter analyzes 49 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or loc
 - [Snowdar/asv-subtools](https://github.com/Snowdar/asv-subtools) - An Open Source Tools for Speaker Recognition
 - [Textualize/rich-cli](https://github.com/Textualize/rich-cli) - Rich-cli is a command line toolbox for fancy output in the terminal
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - A Python framework for creating reproducible, maintainable and modular data science code.